 There is a dumpster option available for just about any type of clean-up, including renovations, spring cleaning, remodeling projects, flooring removal, yard waste disposal, and much more.
 We’ll briefly cover each option to help you choose the ideal option for your situation.

 How is it possible that—in some cases—spending $300 to rent a 20 yard dumpster is a more cost-efficient option than renting a 10 yard dumpster for $250?
-That simple math doesn’t seem logical, but this scenario can, in fact, happen.
+The math doesn’t seem to add up but this scenario can, and does, happen.
 The key is looking beyond the booking cost of the dumpster and taking a closer look at weight limitations.

 Choosing a dumpster that's too small for your project can end up costing you in overage fees, or worse, force you to rent a second dumpster to finish the job.
 Learn about dumpster sizes and how much they hold with the help of our infographic.